akyriako/typesense-operator-docs/docs/how-it-works/quorum-reconfiguration.md

 ### 2. Configuring Nodes List

-A `NodesListConfigMap` is created, containing the endpoints of the cluster nodes as a single concatenated string in its data field.
-During each reconciliation loop, the operator identifies any changes in endpoints and updates the `NodesListConfigMap`.
-This `NodesListConfigMap` is mounted in every `Pod` at the path where raft expects the quorum configuration, ensuring quorum configuration stays always updated.
+A `ConfigMap`, named `NodesListConfigMap`, is created, containing the endpoints of the cluster nodes as a single concatenated string in its data field.
+During each reconciliation loop, the operator identifies any changes in endpoints and updates the `ConfigMap`.
+This `ConfigMap` is mounted in every `Pod` at the path where raft expects the quorum configuration, ensuring quorum configuration stays always updated.
 The endpoint of each `Pod` the headless service adheres to the following naming convention:  `{cluster-name}-sts-{pod-index}.{cluster-name}-sts-svc`.

 :::important